Foundations of Descriptive and Inferential Statistics: Central limit theorem

+We point out that a counter-example to the central limit theorem is given by a set of $n$ i.i.d.
+Pareto-distributed with exponent $\gamma \leq 2$ one-dimensional random variables~$X_{i}$, since in this case the variance of the $X_{i}$ is undefined; cf. Eq.~(\ref{eq:paretovar}).

-This ends Part II of these lecture notes, and we now turn to Part III in which we focus on a number of useful applications of {\bf inferential statistical methods} of {\bf data analysis} within the frequentist framework.
-Data analysis techniques within the conceptually and computationally more demanding alternative Bayes--Laplace framework have been reviewed, e.g., in the online lecture notes by Saha (2002)~\ct{sah2002}, and in the textbook by Sivia and Skilling (2006) \ct{sivski2006}.
+This ends Part II of these lecture notes, and we now turn to Part III in which we focus on a number of useful applications of \textbf{inferential statistical methods of data analysis} within the \textbf{frequentist framework}.
+Data analysis techniques within the conceptually compelling Bayes--Laplace framework have been reviewed, e.g., in the online lecture notes by Saha (2002)~\ct{sah2002}, in the textbooks by Sivia and Skilling (2006) \ct{sivski2006}, Gelman \textit{et al} (2014)~\ct{geletal2014} and McElreath (2016)~\ct{mce2016}, and in the lecture notes of Ref.~\ct{hve2018}.

-\chapter{Operationalisation of latent variables: Likert's scaling method of summated item ratings}
+\chapter{\href{https://www.youtube.com/watch?v=_IJJ_D6UOaQ}{Operationalisation of latent variables: Likert's scaling method of summated item ratings}}